cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     checkersd_i:standalone start
 ```

-Checkers needs about **10 seconds** to be operational.
-Wait for that before launching the faucet.
+Checkers needs about **10 seconds** to become operational.
+Wait that long before launching the faucet.

 If your `checkers-net` network already exists, the first command fails with: